Click or drag to resize

 This function, however, does not call the error handler and will not, therefore, produce a runtime error message or create an error object if it fails.
 Thus, it may be important to check the return value to determine if the function succeeded.

-the LastRddError property in the runtime state. will contain needed information regarding any error that occurs.
+The global structure, StrucErrInfo, will contain needed information regarding any error that occurs.

 Examples